 Tips for Blepharoplasty Incision Care and Healing

-With proper post-operative care, you should minimise your risk complications and encourage scarring that is barely visible.
+With proper post-operative care, you should minimise your risk of complications and encourage scarring that is barely visible.
 Here are a few tips to guide you:

 - Keep the incision clean with a mix of 3% hydrogen peroxide and warm water three times per day. (or as directed by your surgeon)